 We are very excited to share a Purl Bee exclusive, the Fiddlehead Pullover with you!
-Courtney designed this sweet pullover for infants 0-6 or 6-12 months and it was featured last week on the Purl Bee website in conjunction with The Fibre Company being the featured sponsor for the month of November!
-(Be sure to click the "Featured Sponsor" link -- you can enter to win some amazing free prizes!
+I designed this sweet pullover for infants 0-6 or 6-12 months and it was featured last week on the Purl Bee website.

 The sweater is knit in pieces and seamed together, and both shoulders have a buttoned closure to make it easier to fit it over baby’s head.
-Courtney knows from experience how difficult dressing a floppy little bundle o’ baby can be, and promised she would never knit a pullover for babies ever again unless there were buttons on the shoulders.
+I know from experience how difficult dressing a floppy little bundle o’ baby can be, and promised myslef I would never knit a pullover for babies ever again unless there were buttons on the shoulders.

-Courtney ran some numbers and knit some swatches last night and here's what she found: if you follow the 0-6 month size and cast on 86 stitches at a gauge of 5 sts per inch using Canopy Worsted the finished bust circumference is 33.6, which is a women’s small (or perfect for the hard-to-knit-for ‘tween’ in your life).
-The 6-12 month size, with a cast on of 94, will give you a 37.6" circumference.
-The difference in stitches for the two sizes is 8 stitches so let’s assume that if we keep increasing our cast on by 8 sts or 1.6" we’ll be good to go.
-(Cast on 102 for a 40.8" bust, 110 for a 44" bust, 118 for a 47.2" bust, 126 sts for a 50.4" bust, etc).
+If you follow the 0-6 month size and cast on 86 stitches at a gauge of 5 sts per inch using Canopy Worsted the finished bust circumference is 33.6, which is a women’s small (or perfect for the hard-to-knit-for ‘tween’ in your life).
+The 6-12 month size, with a cast on of 94, will give you a 37.6″ circumference.
+The difference in stitches for the two sizes is 8 stitches so let’s assume that if we keep increasing our cast on by 8 sts or 1.6″ we’ll be good to go.
+(Cast on 102 for a 40.8″ bust, 110 for a 44″ bust, 118 for a 47.2″ bust, 126 sts for a 50.4″ bust, etc).
 Keep adding 8 to the cast on number, divide that by 5 (the number of stitches per inch) and multiply by 2 (once for the front and once for the back) and you’ll have your finished circumference.

-Courtney cast on for the 38" bust and her bust measures 39".
-She wants the sweater to be fitted, and plans on adding some waist shaping to give it a better fit as well.
-(She has already imagined wearing the sweater with a nice tailored pair of slacks and little heels at TNNA).
-Ultimately, the fit you choose is up to you -- you can go for a comfy oversized fit, or a more tailored tighter fit.
-A good “average fit” would be about 2" positive ease, or, if your bust is a 42" and you cast on 110 for a finished measurement of 44" you would have a comfortable, well fitting sweater.
+I cast on for the 38″ bust and her bust measures 39″.
+I want the sweater to be fitted, and plan on adding some waist shaping to give it a better fit as well.
+Ultimately, the fit you choose is up to you — you can go for a comfy oversized fit, or a more tailored tighter fit.
+A good “average fit” would be about 2″ positive ease, or, if your bust is a 42″ and you cast on 110 for a finished measurement of 44″ you would have a comfortable, well fitting sweater.

 So, go cast on!
 What are you waiting for?
 Stay tuned for waist shaping…